Tuesday, 16 February 2016

 NOTE: There is a death record for a Daniel Rodwell in Wortham dated 1782.
 This record must list Daniel's name in error, because it is supposed to be for a female.
 Also many records refer to Daniel as a family man in the following years.
 My guess is that the record was supposed to be for one of Daniel's sisters.

 At the age of 24 Daniel Rodwell married Elizabeth Rivett 19 at Wortham on 20 Sep 1784.
 They had one known child named Elizabeth Rodwell 1787-1813.
-Twenty years later, Daniel's younger sister GGGGM Lucy Rodwell married his wife's brother, John Rivett.
+Twenty years later, Daniel's younger sister GGGGM Lucy Rodwell married Daniel's wife's brother, John Rivett.
 It was not uncommon for siblings to marry siblings.

 It seems that Elizabeth Rivett died after the birth of her first child, and Daniel married Elizabeth Coppin.
-No records of these events have been found, but there were four more children baptised to Daniel Rodwell and Elizabeth Coppin Rodwell.
-They were Mary Rodwell 1789-?, Ann Rodwell 1791-1796,.Daniel Rodwell 1795-? and.Ann Rodwell 1798-?
+No records of these events have been found, but the second marriage nust have occured in 1788 prior to the birth of Daniel's next child.
+There were five children baptised to Daniel Rodwell and Elizabeth Coppin Rodwell.
+They were Mary Rodwell 1789-?, Ann Rodwell 1791-1796, John Rodwell 1793-? (b.Sudbury), Daniel Rodwell 1795-? and Ann Rodwell 1798-?
 All were baptised at Wortham.

 b) James Rodwell (1762-1826)

-James Rodwell was baptised in Wortham in 1862
+James Rodwell was baptised in Wortham in 1762

 At the age of 24 James married Elizabeth Coppin on 29 Jan 1786 at Wortham.
+As James' wife had the same name as brother Daniel's wife, the two women may have been cousins.

 Elizabeth Rodwell nee Coppin died in 1793 at the age of 26 and was buried in Wortham on 17 Nov 1793.